 Keep Your Clothes On

 As the quote goes, most of the time in life you want to “dance like no one is watching” and not worry what your enemies think as your friends will understand.
-While those closest to you will understand, others can be more judgmental of photos of shirtless men and woman in bikinis or showing a lot of cleavage.
-You don’t have to be a prude, but think of your industry and the standards you’re expected to uphold.
+While those closest to you will understand, others can be more judgmental of photos of shirtless men and women in bikinis or showing a lot of cleavages.
+You don’t have to be a prude but think of your industry and the standards you’re expected to uphold.
 Teachers, for instance, have been fired for online posts.

 Check Yourself First